Jay-Shah10/FSND-catalog/README.md

 This functionailty will also be availble on the movies page and individual movie page.

+### Authentication
 fb_client_secret.json:
 This contains Key and secret from my application in facebook.
+Google+ auth is not used google+ is not longer in use.
+Not using google auth either.

 ### CRUD